rubberduck-ai/rubberduck-vscode/doc/rubberduck-templates.md

   - `useFirstMessageAsTitle`: An optional boolean value.
 Defaults to `false`.
 If it is `true`, the first message of the conversation will be used as the title once there is a message.
   - `icon`: The icon that is shown in the Rubberduck side panel for conversations of this type.
 Only the [Codicon](https://microsoft.github.io/vscode-codicons/dist/codicon.html) `type` is supported at the moment.
 You can set the `value` property to the codicon that you want to show.
 - `isEnabled`: Whether the conversation type is enabled.
 If it is disabled, it will not be shown in the "Rubberduck: Start Custom Chat… 💬" command.
 Defaults to `true`.
+- `chatInterface`: Optional.
+The chat interface that is used for this conversation type.
+Defaults to `message-exchange`.
+Set to `instruction-refinement` if you want to show a single edit box that the user can change instead of a message exchange.

 ### Variables